RobTillaart/MS5611/README.md

 The sensor is primary a pressure sensor and if it is heated by a cause (don't care) it needs compensation.
 For that the temperature sensor is build in the device.
-Depending on the configuration self heating can be as low as 0.1°C to as high as 10++ °C.
+Depending on the configuration self heating can be as low as 0.1 °C to as high as 10++ °C.

 **WARNING** One should **NOT** use 5V to control I2C address line, SPI select, or the protocol select line.
-This causes extreme heat build up > 10°C.
+This causes extreme heat build up > 10 °C.

 One should only use 3V3 lines for these "selection lines".